Infographics

 • You have thoughts of self-harm

-• Self-help strategies aren't working
+• Self-help strategies are not working

 Self-Assessment Questionnaire

-7-point self-assessment of your organizational skills
+A 7-point self-assessment of your organizational skills

-Results interpretation with personalized recommendations
+Interpretation of results with personalized recommendations

-Clear guide on next steps based on your score
+A clear guide on next steps based on your score

 Remember: Stress management is a skill that can be learned and improved with practice.
 There are no perfect solutions, but there are many strategies that can help you feel more in control and at peace.